abdula8/student-management-system/README.md

 * Student entries are kept in a linked list or balanced binary tree (ordered alphabetically by name) with memory allocated when a new student is introduced by the user.
 Memory is deallocated when a user is removed.

 ### MENU
-$The Menu presented to the user is as follows:
+$ The Menu presented to the user is as follows:

   **************************************************************************************\n ");
   **                                                                                  **\n ");